 Are any of these trainings or courses required?

 For test administration, the trainings in the TMS are organized by role and include the annually required modules or courses (which contain multiple modules) for that role:

-- Test Monitors must complete the Test Monitor Training course.
+- For MCA, Test Monitors must complete one of the following courses: